M60 tank: Leonardo M60A3 SLEP

-US service history
+U.S. service history

 Fifteen of the early examples of the M60 produced had insufficient hull armor thickness, and were therefore used by the Armor School at Fort Knox to train tank crewmembers and maintenance personnel.

 The M60 AVLB and M728 Combat Engineer Vehicle were the only variants of the M60 series deployed to South Vietnam during the Vietnam War.
 The M728 was used in fire support, base security, counter ambush fire, direct assault of fortified positions, and limited reconnaissance by fire.
 The AVLB provided gap crossing capabilities when required to support armored forces.
-M60 tanks were deployed at this time to West Germany during the Cold War to support US Army operations and participated in annual REFORGER exercises as well as Armed Forces Day parades in West Berlin until 1991.
-The M60 was also deployed to Korea to support US Forces Korea and participated in bi-annual Exercise Team Spirit maneuvers with South Korea notably with the US 2nd Infantry Division until 1991.
+M60 tanks were deployed to West Germany during the Cold War and participated in annual REFORGER exercises as well as Armed Forces Day parades in West Berlin until 1991.
+The M60 was also deployed to Korea to support U.S. Forces Korea and participated in bi-annual Exercise Team Spirit maneuvers with South Korea notably with the U.S. Army's 2nd Infantry Division until 1991.

 On 12 October 1973, President Nixon authorized Operation Nickel Grass that transferred M60 tanks to support Israel during the 1973 Yom Kippur War.
 On 21 August 1976, President Ford conferred with Henry Kissinger and green lighted Operation Paul Bunyan with a platoon of M60A1s reinforcing elements of the US 9th Infantry Regiment (Task Force Vierra) at the south end of the Bridge of No Return in response to the Korean axe murder incident.

-M60 tanks participated in Operation Urgent Fury in 1983.
+M60 tanks participated in Operation Urgent Fury in Grenada in 1983.
 Marines from G Company of the US 22nd Marine Assault Unit equipped with Amphibious Assault Vehicles and four M60A1 tanks landed at Grand Mal Bay on October 25 and relieved the Navy SEALs the following morning, allowing Governor Scoon, his wife, and nine aides to be safely evacuated.
 The Marine tank crews faced sporadic resistance, knocking out a BRDM-2 armored car.
 G Company subsequently overwhelmed the Grenadian defenders at Fort Frederick.
 The 1st Battalion, 8th Marine Regiment deployed with M60A1s to Beirut and were present during the subsequent October 23 Beirut barracks bombing near the Beirut International Airport during the ongoing Lebanese Civil War.
+In 1987, it was reported that 10% of the M-60 fleet was inoperable due to counterfeit bolts.

-M60A1s have been historically used for ground force adversarial work during Exercise Red Flag as well as in close air support trials with the F-16 at Nellis Air Force Base, Nevada in the 1980s.
+M60s have been historically used for Red Flag exercises, as well as in close air support trials with the F-16 at Nellis Air Force Base, Nevada in the 1980s.
 During Operation Desert Storm in the Gulf War of 1991, at least one US Air Force unit was equipped with M60 tanks.
 The 401st TFW (P), deployed to Doha, Qatar had two M60A3 tanks for use by explosives ordnance disposal personnel.
 It was planned that using the tanks would allow the EOD crews to remove unexploded ordnance from tarmac runway and taxiway surfaces with increased safety.